73 Most Popular Indian Christian Surnames, With Meanings

 19. Coelho

 This is a Portuguese surname meaning “rabbit” and is derived from the Latin element “cuniculus.”
-It has been initially a nickname for someone who resembled a rabbit.
+It was initially a nickname for someone who resembled a rabbit.

 20. Correia